ghga-de/docs.ghga.de/user_docs/metadata/standards.md

 ### **National Cancer Institute Thesaurus**
 The [National Cancer Institute Thesaurus (NCIt)](https://obofoundry.org/ontology/ncit.html ) is a reference terminology covering the cancer domain, including diseases, abnormalities, anatomy, drugs, genes, and more.
 It provides granular and consistent terminology in certain areas like cancer diseases and combination chemotherapies.
 The terminology is a combination from numerous cancer research domains and enables integration of information through semantic relationships.
 We recommend the use of concepts from NCIt to represent the case or control status associated with a Sample.
 For example, instead of using free text ‘True Case Status’ to represent the case status of a sample, we would recommend using the appropriate concept **NCIT:C99269 True Case Status**.

-### **Systematic Nomenclature of Medicine Clinical Terms**
-[SNOMED Clinical Terms (SNOMED CT)](https://www.ebi.ac.uk/ols/ontologies/snomed) is a computerized repository of medical terms that are systematically organized for easy processing.
-This collection includes codes, terms, synonyms, and definitions that are commonly used in clinical documentation and reporting.
-We recommend the use of concepts from SNOMED CT to represent a sampling method associated with a Biospecimen and/or a Sample.
-For example, instead of using free text ‘Bone marrow sampling’ to represent the method used to isolate a sample, we would recommend using the appropriate concept **SNOMEDCT:234326005 Bone marrow sampling**.